inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

   plugins that can be downloaded.
 - To download the plugins that we need, we must first open the Preferences window.
-- In the Preferences window, click the Plugin icon to the left:
+- In the :guilabel:`Preferences` window, click the :guilabel:`Plugin` icon to the left:

 .. image:: /static/training/beginner/osm/image25.*
+   :align: center

-- In the plugin window, first you need to download the plugin list by clicking "Download list".
+- In the plugin window, first you need to download the plugin list by clicking :guilabel:`Download list`.
 It will takes a few minutes.
-- After the plugin list appears, type the name of the plugin you want to download in the "Search"
+- After the plugin list appears, type the name of the plugin you want to download in the :guilabel:`Search`

 .. image:: /static/training/beginner/osm/image26.*
+   :align: center

 - After found the plugin will be downloaded, give a 'check' on the left of the plugin name.
-- Click OK.
+- Click :guilabel:`OK`.

 *3.4.
 Change Language*

 - JOSM has been translated into many languages.
-If it has been translated into your language, you can change it in the Preferences.
+If it has been translated into your language, you can change it in the :guilabel:`Preferences`.
-- If you don’t have the Preferences window open, click Edit ‣ Preferences.
+- If you don’t have the Preferences window open, click :menuselection:`Edit ‣ Preferences`.
 - On the left side, click the icon that looks like a paint can and paintbrush.
-- At the top of the window, click the tab that says “Look and Feel”.
+- At the top of the window, click the tab that says :guilabel:`Look and Feel`.
-- Choose your language in the dropdown box next to the word “Language”.
+- Choose your language in the dropdown box next to the word :guilabel:`Language`
-- Click OK.
+- Click :guilabel:`OK`.

 .. image:: /static/training/beginner/osm/image27.*
+   :align: center

 - You need to restart JOSM to save your settings.
-Click “File” in the upper left corner, and Click “Exit” at the bottom of the menu.
+Click :menuselection:`File` in the upper left corner, and Click :menuselection:`Exit` at the bottom of the menu.
-- Start JOSM again by going to the Windows Start Menu in the bottom left corner.
+- Start JOSM again by going to the Windows :menuselection:`Start Menu` in the
+- bottom left corner.
 Find JOSM and click on it to start.

 *4. Learn Basic Drawing with JOSM*